 Pour or spoon half the batter into your parchment-lined loaf pan, then take 1/3 cup of the crumb topping and sprinkle evenly over the batter.
 Add the rest of the batter to the pan, spreading evenly, and top with the rest of the crumb topping.

-Bake at 350 degrees for 45 to 50 minutes or until toothpick inserted in center comes out clean (my baking time was 50 minutes).
+Bake at 350˚F for 48 to 50 minutes or until toothpick inserted in center comes out clean.
 Remove from oven and let cool about 10 minutes.
 With the edges of the parchment paper, lift loaf out of pan.
 You can either cool the loaf completely and slice, or slice the loaf while still warm and serve.